eduardohanesian-ctrl/banknode-tg/Ethereum/README.md

 ## License and commercial use

-The project code is MIT-licensed.
-The cryptographic dependency stack is also MIT:
+The project's original code is distributed under `PolyForm-Noncommercial-1.0.0`.
+Commercial use is prohibited unless the copyright holder grants a separate license.
+The cryptographic dependencies retain their MIT licenses:

 - `@bitgo/sdk-core@38.4.0`;
 - `@bitgo/sdk-lib-mpc@8.33.0`, forcibly pinned through `overrides`;